istio/istio.io/content/en/blog/2019/introducing-istio-operator/index.md

 ---

 Kubernetes [operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) provide
-a pattern for encoding human operationinal knowledge in software and are a popular way to simplify the administration of software infrastructure components.
-Istio is aa natural candidate for an automated operator as it is challenging to adminster.
+a pattern for encoding human operational knowledge in software and are a popular way to simplify the administration of software infrastructure components.
+Istio is aa natural candidate for an automated operator as it is challenging to administer.

 [Helm](https://github.com/helm/helm) has been the primary tool to install and upgrade Istio.
 This approach worked well but had some disadvantages: